outbe/outbe-l2-contracts/docs/adrs/0002-consumption-unit.md

 - Settlement and amounts are stored in fixed-width integers (uint16 currency, uint32 day, uint256 amounts) for clarity and extensibility.
 - Amount validation ensures at least one of base/atto is non-zero and atto < 1e18.
-- Batch submission shares a single timestamp to reduce per-item gas and ensure consistent ordering.
-- MAX_BATCH_SIZE is capped at 100 to bound gas/storage per tx.

 # Validation Rules Summary

 On submit and per-item in multicall:

-- cuHash != 0x0 (InvalidHash)
+- tokenId validated to have a non-zero hash (InvalidTokenId)
 - owner != address(0) (InvalidOwner)
 - CU must not pre-exist (AlreadyExists)
 - settlementCurrency != 0 (InvalidSettlementCurrency)
 - Amounts: not both zero AND atto < 1e18 (InvalidAmount)
-- Each crHash must not have been used before (ConsumptionRecordAlreadyExists)
+- Each crId must not have been used before (ConsumptionRecordAlreadyExists)
-- Each amendmentHash must not have been used before
+- Each amendmentCrId must not have been used before
-- No overlap between crHashes and amendmentHashes (InvalidConsumptionRecords)
+- No overlap between crIds and amendmentCrIds (InvalidConsumptionRecords)

-Batch-level (multicall):

-- 0 < batchSize <= 100 (EmptyBatch, BatchSizeTooLarge)
-- Each entry must target submit(...)
-(InvalidCall)

 # Integration Notes